The Right Hon W E Gladstone And The Deaf And Dumb

 Those works were delightful for the eye to behold.
 They were also highly

-satisfactory on the distinct ground that the price of production
+satisfactory on the distinct ground that the p

 appeared to be so moderate; but, most of all were they delightful to me,